orangejuyce/crazy-shit-said/README.md

 07:53 PM[animosity] sipping on promethazine with lean I fell in luh 💔💔💔 I fell in luh with lean I fell in luh 🥀💔🥀 sipping on promethazine with lean I fell in luh 💔

+ 09:24 PM[matt ⋆ alt, JFA] ima do you in yo butt